liamchampton/golang-twitter-bot-workshop/README.md

 ### Step 4

-In a terminal window, from within your project directory (`$HOME/go/src/github.com/<projectname>`), login to your IBM Cloud account.
-To do this:
+In a terminal window, from within your project directory (`$HOME/go/src/github.com/<projectname>`), you are going to login to your IBM Cloud account, target Cloud Foundary and then push your application up.
+To do this, follow the simple steps that follow:

 1. Make sure you are logged into to the IBM Cloud via the CLI: `ibmcloud login`